monoscope-tech/apitoolkit-landing/blog/api-logs-and-metrics/index.md

 1. **Regular monitoring and analysis**

-![API logs and metrics explorer APIToolit](./api-query.png) Image source: API query explorer on APIToolkit
+![API logs and metrics explorer APIToolit](./api-query.png) Image source: API query explorer on monoscope

 One of the key aspects of API log and metrics analysis is to establish a routine of checking and reviewing the data generated by your APIs.
 This can help you understand how your APIs are performing, how they are being used, and how they are impacting your content.
 Some of the benefits of regular monitoring and analysis are: